pyroxenes/openwink-hardware-module/README.md

 ### Revision 1

-Although the initial off the shelf project this module was based around utilized an Arduino Nano, we ended up choosing an Espressif ESP32-S3 due to easier access to coded PHY functionality required for useable ranges.
+Although the initial off the shelf project this module was based around utilized an Arduino Nano 33 BLE, we ended up choosing an Espressif ESP32-S3 due to easier access to coded PHY functionality required for useable ranges.

 <div align="center">